dagger/dagger/docs/zenith/index.md

 - Reduce complexity: Even complex builds can be expressed as a few simple functions.
 - No more "push and pray": Everything CI can do, your local dev environment can do too.
 - Native language benefits: Use the same programming language to develop your application and its delivery tooling.
-- Easy onboarding of new developers: If you can build, test and deploy - they can too.
+- Easy onboarding of new developers: If you can build, test and deploy, they can too.
 - Caching by default: Dagger caches everything.
-Expect 2x to 10x speedups.
+Expect 2x to 10x speed-ups.
 - Cross-team collaboration: Reuse another team's workflows without learning their stack.

 ### Benefits to platform teams